kubeflow/kubeflow/bootstrap/cmd/kfctl/README.md

 ## Plugins

 `kfctl` can be extended to new platforms dynamically.
-An example is under bootstrap/cmd/plugins/aws.go.
+An example is under bootstrap/cmd/plugins/foo.go.
 In this case running

 ```
-kfctl init ~/aws-app --platform aws
+kfctl init ~/foo-app --platform foo
 ```

-will result in kfctl loading aws.so and calling its methods that implement the KfApp Interface.
+will result in kfctl loading foo.so and calling its methods that implement the KfApp Interface.

 ### Building a plugin

 ```
-make build-aws-plugin
+make build-foo-plugin
 ```

 ### Testing a plugin

 ```
-make test-aws-plugin
+make test-foo-plugin
 ```

 ## Debugging